The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Regularity of

-\Thanks{\em{Acknowledgments:}} We are grateful to Erik Curiel, Jos{\'e} Isidro, Claudio Paganini, Alexander Sobolev and Wolfgang Spitzer for helpful discussions.
+\Thanks{\em{Acknowledgments:}} We are grateful to Erik Curiel, Jos{\'e} M.\ Isidro, Claudio F.\ Paganini, Alexander V.\ Sobolev and Wolfgang Spitzer for helpful discussions.
+We would like to thank the referees for valuable feedback.
 M.L.\ gratefully acknowledges support by the Studienstiftung des deutschen Volkes and the Marianne-Plehn-Programm.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}